 How to Apply

-Use of Emergency Financial Aid Grants: Grants may be used by students for any component of their cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care), childcare, transportation, books & supplies, etc.
+Use of Emergency Financial Aid Grants: Grants may be used by students for any component of their cost of attendance or for emergency costs that arise due to coronavirus, such as tuition and fees, food, housing, health care (including mental health care), childcare, transportation, books & supplies, etc.

 Identity Verification - Students may be asked to provide verification of identity.
 Students may be asked to provide verification of identity by submitting a picture of their unexpired, government issued, picture ID (front & back), before funds can be disbursed.
 Acceptable documents include: State issued Identification Card, State Issued Driver's License, Passport, Permanent Resident Card, Consular Card, etc. Students who do not have a government issued picture ID will be required to provide another form of picture ID (Student ID, Costco Card, etc.) and attend an in-person or online video appointment to meet with a Financial Aid Specialist for live identity verification.
 Additional documents may be requested to confirm identity.
 The Financial Aid Office will email instructions if a video appointment is required.
 Students are urged to obtain a government issue ID as soon as possible.